luzvazgal/sql-challenge/README.md

 ## Data Visualization

-Pandas Dataframe is used to show charts using Jupyter Notebook EmployeeSQL.ipynb
+Pandas Dataframe is used to show charts using Jupyter Notebook 'Pandas/EmployeeSQL.ipynb'

 Histogram to visualize the most common salary ranges for employees.